dra2020/rdapy/scripts/geographic-baseline/README.md

 scripts/geographic-baseline/FIND-NEIGHORHOODS.sh
 ```

+These neighborhoods only need to be found once per census cycle: they only depend on total population.

 Because they are quite large, neighborhoods are stored in a highly compressed format.
 You can confirm that they "round trip" correctly, you can run this script.

 ```bash
 scripts/geographic-baseline/CHECK-NEIGHBORHOODS.sh
 ```

-While geographic baselines (computed below) need to be updated as new elections are available,
-the neighborhoods only need to be done once per census cycle--they only depend on total population.

 ## Calculate baselines